interaction-dynamics/learn-plateform/src/app/docs/code-craftsmanship/tests/page.md

 This pyramid represents the amount of tests you should add to your code: a majority of unit tests, a smaller amount of integration tests, and an even smaller amount of end-to-end tests.

+### Unit tests

+Unit tests are tests that check the behavior of a small part of your codebase.
+They are the fastest to run and the cheapest to write.
+They are also the most stable.
+The challenge is to write them maintainable enough so you don't need to rewrite them every time you refactor your codebase.

+Our best combo for the moment is [Jest](https://jestjs.io/) for the test runner and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) for the testing library.

+### End-to-end tests

+End-to-end tests are tests that check the behavior of your application from the user's perspective.
+They are the most expensive tests to write and maintain.
+They are also the slowest to run.
+But they are very important since they are the only one to check the behavior of your application from the user's perspective.

+From our experience, [Playwright](https://playwright.dev/) is the best tool to write end-to-end tests.
+It is very easy to use and very stable.

+### Accessibility tests

+Nowadays, accessibility is very important.
+It may be useful to run some automated accessibility tests on your application.
+They won't cover everything but they will catch a lot of standard issues.

+[Playwright](https://playwright.dev/) can be used to write accessibility tests: https://playwright.dev/docs/accessibility-testing.

+For more details about accessibility, please refer to the [dedicated section](/docs/user-experience/accessibility) of this guide.

+### Visual tests

+Visual tests are a type of test that checks the visual aspect of your application.
+The goal is to take a screenshot of a part of the application before the changes and after the changes.
+If there are differences between the two screenshots, the test will fail.
+They are very useful since they can cover a lot of features with a small amount of tests.
+However they are harder to maintain since sometimes you really want to have a visual difference between the two screenshots like when you introduce a new feature.

+You can use [Playwright](https://playwright.dev/) to write visual tests: https://www.browsercat.com/post/ultimate-guide-visual-testing-playwright.

 ## AAA pattern

 When writing tests, it is important to follow the AAA pattern: